Day 50 of Year Long Roadtrip Following Scenic Byways in the USA

 The dogs and I got a late morning start after enjoying a bagel and coffee (and dog food for them) at Kari’s efficiency.
-Given I’ve been to Washington D.C. a couple of times, I didn’t feel the need to go see the monuments again, though they are spectacular.
-I snapped a picture on my way out of town.
-I decided to go back to Maryland to finish up the drive from yesterday which I cut short in order to get to D.C. at a reasonable hour.
+Given I’ve been to Washington D.C. a couple of times, I didn’t visit the monuments again.
+Their grandeur at deserves a photo, so I snapped a picture on my way out of town.
+I returned to Maryland’s Eastern Shore to finish up yesterday’s scenic drive that I had cut short to arrive in DC. at a reasonable hour.

-We first stopped in Cambridge and took a walk around the harbor on the Choptank River.
-I didn’t even think to take a picture as the setting was more like a grassy park, and I was preoccupied with getting a decent stroll in with the dogs since today and tomorrow weren’t that accessible to hikes.
+We first stopped in Cambridge, Maryland and took a walk around the harbor on the Choptank River.
+I didn’t even think to take a picture as the setting was more like a grassy park.
+I was preoccupied with walking the dogs since today and tomorrow weren’t conducive to hikes.
 After our walk, we visited Old Trinity Episcopal Church.

-A few miles from the church, Blackwater National Wildlife Refuge serves as a safe haven for migrating geese.
+A few miles from the church, Blackwater National Wildlife Refuge serves as a safe haven for migrating geese in Maryland.
 No dogs were allowed out of the car here, so we took the 5 mile scenic drive through the marsh lands and along the shore to see geese galore.

-I talked with my friend Lisa for 20 to 30 minutes, my whole way across the Chesapeake Bay, except while I passed through the THREE tunnels where I lost reception and while I stopped at a check point due to my propane tank on board.
-The combination bridge/tunnel was around 20 miles in length, and I drove the whole thing while the sun was setting – it was a spectacular view!
-I wonder how the engineers decided the crossing should be broken into bridges and tunnels and when each type of structure should be employed – Don, my missile building friend, do you know?
-Anyway, I highly recommend a sunset drive over this engineering marvel.
+After stopping for a propane tank inspection, I drove he 20 mile combination bridge/tunnel over the next 20-30 minutes.
+I drove the whole thing while the sun was setting and passed through THREE tunnels.
+It was spectacular!
+I wonder how the engineers decided the crossing should be broken into bridges and tunnels and when each type of structure should be employed.
+I highly recommend a sunset drive over this engineering marvel.
 ETB